Interactive mental health training

 The module highlights the effects of organisational change on perceptions of job security and the importance of adjusting to new policies.
 Users learn about burnout, stress management and helpful coping strategies.

 The module examines how various factors may be linked to self-harm and suicidal ideas and emphasises the importance of social support and help-seeking.
 Users learn about isolation, signs and symptoms of self-harm and suicidal thoughts and getting help in the work context.

 The module explores workplace sexual harassment to explain how it can play out in the workplace.
 Users learn about unwelcome sexual behaviour and helpful coping strategies they can use to manage these types of advances.

 Illicit Drug Use

-The module provides the user with information about the negative effects of illicit drugs and how it can change behaviour.
-Users learn about the signs of drug use and strategies they can use if they need help to discontinue use.
+The module provides the user with information about the negative effects of illicit drugs and how they can change behaviour.
+Users learn about the signs of drug misuse and strategies they can draw upon if they need help to discontinue use.

 FIFO – Transition to Home

 The module looks at the stress of returning back into the family unit after a swing of working away on site.
 It draws on issues of readjustment and the effects on both partners and children in the family unit.
 Users learn about coping strategies they may draw on to understand and reduce the strain on re-integrating back into the home environment.